 Place du Tertre (Tetre Square), Paris

-Place du Tertre is a public square famous for hosting many of Paris's most celebrated artists, including Picasso, Toulouse-Lautrec, Van Gogh, and Maurice Utrillo.
-They created an artistic community here, drawn by the affordable rent and tax-free wine.
+Famed worldwide, the square is a hub for artists who, much like their illustrious predecessors – Toulouse-Lautrec, Van Gogh, Modigliani, and Picasso, drawn by the affordable rent and tax-free wine in the late 19th and early 20th centuries, – set up their easels here daily to capture the essence of Montmartre for the throngs of tourists.
 Today, the artistic spirit continues to thrive, and visitors flock to the square to purchase local art and have their portraits painted.

-A popular legend claims that the term "bistro" was coined in the square.
-In 1814, Russian troops were stationed here, and soldiers would shout "bystro," meaning "quick" in Russian, to urge their comrades to finish their drinks and return to their duties.
+As a cornerstone of Montmartre's cultural and historical identity, the square features notable buildings and commemorations, including the former town hall, the pioneering restaurant À la Mère Catherine, and commemorative plaques.
+A popular legend claims that the term "bistro" was coined in this square in 1814, courtesy of the Russian troops stationed here.
+Soldiers would shout "bystro," which means "quickly" in Russian, urging their comrades to finish their drinks and return to their duties.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Paris.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.